nhannguyen95/two-scoops-of-django-1.11/04-fundamentals-of-django-app-design.md

--  e art of creating and maintaining a good Django app is that it should follow the truncated Unix philosophy according to Douglas McIlroy: ‘Write programs that do one thing and do it well.
+-  The art of creating and maintaining a good Django app is that it should follow the truncated Unix philosophy according to Douglas McIlroy: ‘Write programs that do one thing and do it well.

 - As a general rule, the app’s name should be a plural version of the app’s main model, but there are many good exceptions to this rule, blog being one of the most common ones.